polyipseity/information/special/academia/HKUST/PHYS 1002/strip sequence test.md

 <!-- markdownlint MD028 -->

 > Q4. (exam, memory) Assume that now, after billions of years, Earth and the Moon has become mutually tidal locked.
-Under this situation, order the below points by increasing speed.
+Under this situation, order the following points by increasing speed.
 >
 > Hint: speed of circular motion = 2 \* pi \* radius / period
 >